sirkibsirkib/seaso/README.md

 ## Executability Tests

-Compile the library, run all tests, and show which pass/fail with the following.
+Compile the library, run all tests, and show which pass/fail with the following:
-Note that this currently only tests whether the program was executable, i.e., undeclared domains and broken seals do not prevent passing.
 ```
 cargo test --release -- --nocapture
 ```
+Note that this currently only tests whether the program was executable, i.e., undeclared domains and broken seals do not prevent passing.